cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 ### How do I use it?
 You can use the cyb~Virus extension if you are a non-technical user.
 It is HIGHLY unsafe software as of now, so you should only use it at your own risk.

+### What is the fastest way to get tokens?
+Play [the Game](https://cybercongress.ai/game-of-links/) of course!
+Another quick way, is to use future faucets or Kira's [TG bot](https://t.me/fuckgoogle).

+### How many tokens do I need to start using cyber?
+There isn't a specific amount of tokens you need to use the network.
+This is a very dynamic property.
+The current statistics can be viewed on [cyber.page](https://cyber.page/#/brain).
+It should be noted that all transactions require bandwidth (resources).
+However, transactions don't spend your tokens.
+The tokens "freeze" for some time, after which, they are released back to the user.
+This is a spam protection mechanism.

 ### Can I use it on web2 (normal browsers / phone, etc)?
 Depends.
 You can certainly view and download IPFS hashes via gateways to your phone/web2, etc. We presume that in the future people will be building some kind of bridge between what we do and web2.
 But we do not see this is a task and shall not work on it.
 People should move to web3.